The Vermont Statutes Online

-(c) All selectmen shall be elected by Australian ballot.
+(c) All Selectboard members shall be elected by Australian ballot.

-(a) Three selectmen shall be elected for a three-year term and two selectmen for a one-year term.
+(a) Three Selectboard members shall be elected for a three-year term and two Selectboard members for a one-year term.

-(b) All selectmen shall be elected at large.
+(b) All Selectboard members shall be elected at large.
 The persons with the largest number of votes for office of equal terms shall be elected to those offices.
-If there are selectmen's offices with different terms, each candidate shall specify the term for which he or she seeks election.
-No person shall seek election to concurrent terms for the office of selectmen.
+If there are Selectboard offices with different terms, each candidate shall specify the term for which he or she seeks election.
+No person shall seek election to concurrent terms for the office of Selectboard member.

 (b) The Town Meeting Moderator shall be elected and shall perform those duties prescribed by the general law of this State.

-(c) The Town Clerk shall be elected for a three-year term and shall carry out the duties of the town clerk as specified by statute and by this charter.
+(c) The Town Clerk and Treasurer shall be elected for a three-year term and shall carry out the duties of the town clerk and treasurer as specified by statute and by this charter and shall:

-(1) Promptly deposit funds in such depositories as may be designated by the selectmen.
+(1) promptly deposit funds in the depositories as may be designated by the Selectboard;

-(3) Keep such books and accounts as may be required by the selectmen or the Town Manager in addition to those required by law.
+(3) keep books and accounts as may be required by the Selectboard or the Town Manager in addition to those required by law;

-(4) Make reports to the selectmen or the Town Manager monthly or at such other times as they may require showing the condition of the Town's finances.
+(4) make reports to the Selectboard or the Town Manager monthly or at other times as they may require showing the condition of the Town’s finances; and

-(a) The Board of Selectmen may appoint any officers required by the Town's personnel regulations or this charter.
+(a) The Selectboard may appoint any officers required by the Town’s personnel regulations or this charter.